KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 ### 4. Conclusion

 The IDA aims to reduce poverty by providing financing and policy advice for programs that boost economic growth, build resilience, and improve the lives of poor people around the world.
 There are 75 countries that are eligible to receive funds, with Bangladesh topping the group.
+With an average service charge rate of 0.778, people are able to get loans to help with building new businesses and improving their quality of life.
+To continue doing business, I would suggest watching all the outstanding loans and consider moving rates downward if people are still unable to pay them back.

 If you liked my analysis, please add me on [LinkedIn](https://www.linkedin.com/in/kim-gasgarth/)